DLA Installation Management at Susquehanna recognizes law enforcement excellence

 |0

-This work, DLA Installation Management at Susquehanna recognizes law enforcement excellence [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DLA Installation Management at Susquehanna recognizes law enforcement excellence, by Dorie Heyer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.